Freeverc/image-processing/README.md

+# Image Processing
+Some image processing tests.

 # Image-Binary-Segmentation-master
-It's an image binary segmentation tool based on several algorithms including ostu, k-means, max-entropy reagion-growth and so on.
+An image binary segmentation tool based on several algorithms including ostu, k-means, max-entropy reagion-growth and so on.
 A user interface is made based on QT.